 Antihistamine is an over-the-counter or prescription drug that prevents the overreaction of histamine to allergens, thus preventing allergy symptoms like sneezing and coughing.
 Antihistamines are the most common form of allergy medication.

 There are two types of antihistamines: first-generation (passed by the FDA in the 1930s) and second-generation (passed by the FDA in the 1980s).
 First-generation antihistamines, like diphenhydramine (Benadryl), work by blocking histamine receptors in the brain and spinal cord.
 They cross the blood-brain barrier, which causes drowsiness and loss of cognitive function.
-Alternatively, second-generation antihistamines, like Lotradine (Claritin), do not cross the blood-brain barrier and are not associated with symptoms of drowsiness.
+Second-generation antihistamines, like Lotradine (Claritin), do not cross the blood-brain barrier and do not cause drowsiness.

 First-generation antihistamines present several dangers to your long-term health.
 The FDA warns against taking more than the recommended dosage of all allergy medications, but particularly diphenhydramine.
 This medication can cause serious heart problems and even death if taken at a high concentration.
 Diphenhydramine blocks the actions of acetylcholine, which is a neurotransmitter that is important for brain functions like learning and memory.
 Several studies show that it impairs cognitive functions such as alertness, attention, memory, executive function, reaction time, and vigilance.
 Additionally, studies show that regular use of diphenhydramine can increase your risk for dementia by 54%.
 There is also a 3.5 times increase in the risk of developing gliomas, a common type of brain tumor, with regular, long-term use of first-generation antihistamines.

-Second-generation antihistamines are not associated with long-term damage to the brain or any other organ system.
+Second-generation antihistamines do not cause long-term damage to the brain or any other organ system.
 In comparative studies, Desloratadine (Clarinex) was shown to have no effect on sleepiness, working memory, or reasoning.
-In a different study, Lotradine (Claritin) fared like a placebo in regards to cognition when compared to diphenhydramine
+In a different study, Lotradine (Claritin) fared like a placebo in regards to cognition when compared to diphenhydramine.

-Decongestant is a medication that constricts the small blood vessels in the skin and mucous membrane of the nose, ear, and mouth.
-It is used for temporary relief of nasal and sinus congestion.
+Decongestant is a medication that constricts the small blood vessels in the skin and mucous membranes of the nose, ear, and mouth.
+It provides temporary relief of nasal and sinus congestion.
 Many oral allergy medications contain a decongestant and an antihistamine like Zyrtec-D (Cetirizine and pseudoephedrine) and Allegra-D (Fexofenadine and pseudoephedrine).